JoshuaLampert/KernelInterpolation.jl/docs/src/tutorial_noisy_data.md

 We compare the stability of the regularized and unregularized interpolation by looking a the condition numbers of the two system matrices.

 ```@example noisy-itp
-using LinearAlgebra: cond
+using LinearAlgebra
 A_itp = system_matrix(itp)
 A_itp_reg = system_matrix(itp_reg)
 cond(A_itp), cond(A_itp_reg)
 ```

-We can see that the condition number is drastically reduced from 1.5e8 to 1.5e4 by using regularization.
+We can see that the condition number is drastically reduced from around `1.5e8` to `1.5e4` by using regularization.
 This means that the regularized interpolation is much more stable and less sensitive to the noise in the data.

 ## Use least-squares approximation to fit noisy data